 Q: Is there anything I should bring for after the race?

 A: We recommend bringing a set of dry clothes so you can change out of wet clothes and keep warm.
 Many of our experienced runners bring extra socks and shoes as well for the same reason.

 Q: What is your recommendation for refueling during a run?

-A: Unless you are like Lance Armstrong with an exceptional ability to digest food, on average the body can absorb roughly 250 calories per hour.
+A: Unless you are an elite athlete with an exceptional ability to digest food, on average the body can absorb roughly 250 calories per hour.
 Because of this, we suggest you eat roughly a bar or two gels per hour.
 If you wait until you’re hungry to eat, you will be running on low blood sugar which is commonly known as “bonking” and you will experience a significant drop in performance.
 It will take roughly 20-30 minutes for the body to recover from this state after food is ingested, so it is best to avoid this by eating regularly.
 Drink wise, the suggestion is to drink roughly 16 oz. of water per hour, more on hot days and less on colder days.
 If you are running a longer distance, we would suggest you add electrolytes such as Nuun to the water to replenish salt that’s lost through sweating and prevent cramping.
 We provide pre-mixed Nuun drinks at each aid station.